 I think we’ve all done it.
 If you can bench press a weight all out for 10 reps and you got to absolute failure on that 10th rep then what are you going to get on the next set?
 Probably around five reps of that same weight?
 It will almost be in half.

 Which people in the industry do you admire?

-What are the most important things you’ve learnt during your time in the sport and research field?
+What are the most important things you’ve learnt during your time in the fields of sports and research?

 Your point paralysis by analysis, I think that happens a lot.
 We get guys asking question after question and you reach a point where you have just got to do something and train.
 Do you agree?